WeibelLab/hxi-website/content/course/hc4h/index.md

 ### More information
-See CSE 190/291 (Human-Centered Computing for Health) Canvas Page here: https://canvas.ucsd.edu/courses/25075
+See CSE 190/291 (Human-Centered Computing for Health) on Canvas: https://canvas.ucsd.edu